 Valorant was first announced in early 2020 as a brand new shooter that combined elements of Overwatch and CS:GO.
 Since it was released, the game has slowly gained ground and established itself as one of the titans of competitive esports.
 Seeing an opportunity to push the envelope and test new ideas, Riot announced their first official tournament circuit – Valorant Champions Tour.

 The general idea behind the tournament was to provide competitive Valorant action all year round.
-Separated in three distinct stages, the tournament offers a progression system where teams first have to go through the Challengers, in hopes to proceed further into Masters, and then to ultimately land themselves a spot in the Champions stage.
+Separated in two distinct stages, the tournament offers a progression system where teams first have to go through the Challengers, in hopes to proceed further into Masters, and then to ultimately land themselves a spot in the Champions stage.

 We would like to go over some of the most promising teams participating in the tournament, analyse their performance, and offer some possible predictions and point out potential betting opportunities.
 But first, we’ll cover the Valorant Champions Tour format and schedule.

 Valorant Champions Tour Format

 The timeline of this Valorant tournament is well thought out, and pretty straight forward.
 The two main stages are spread out throughout the year, with most of the year being filled out by Challengers and Masters, layered one after the other.
 Champions, being the final stage, is the apex of the event and will last for two weeks.

 There will be a total of two Masters events throughout the course of the year, scheduled for April and July, and two Challengers events to fill the void between.
 Also, the tournament will have a Last Chance Qualifier, which will be held right before Valorant Champions.
 Finally, the event will conclude in September when the final, and most important Champions stage will commence.

 Challengers – this is a system with two tournaments scheduled over 6 weeks.
 Each tournament has its own Open Qualifier.
 The top four teams from the previous tournament qualify directly to the next one, and bypass the next series of Open Qualifiers.